guidance-guarantee-programme/content-performance/README.md

 The main idea is that:

-<tt>If someone spent 60 seconds reading a page and the content on that page takes 300 seconds to read, s/he would have read 20%</tt>
+`If someone spent 60 seconds reading a page and the content on that page takes 300 seconds to read, s/he would have read 20%`

 All aggregated data are kept in [Pension Wise Content] table as a shared [Google Fusion Table] so that product and business analysts can access it without the need to involve developers.